Part IV: Redshift - The Ultimate Guide to Saving Money with AWS Reserved "Anything"

 This is where you choose:

 • All Upfront vs. Partial Upfront vs. No Upfront.
-In Redshift, going All-Upfront vs. No-Upfront can result in a 10%-20% difference, depending on the instance type and region.
-The higher the upfront fee, the higher the savings.
-Also, No-Upfront is only available for the 1-year term.
+In Redshift, going All-Upfront vs. No-Upfront can result in a 3%-5% difference, depending on the instance type and region.
+A higher upfront fee doesn’t necessarily deliver considerably higher savings in Redshift.
 Take a look again at this chart and evaluate the different options.

 • 1-year vs 3-years.
-The longer the term, the higher the savings - in some cases up to about 75% compared to On Demand.
+The longer the term, the higher the savings - in some cases, about 60% compared to On Demand.

 To Summarize